 The Perlman Retreat Center is located on 380 acres of woods and fields, less than two hours from JRC.
 We stay in very basic (but clean) heated rooms that include 2-3 bunk beds and a private bath.
 Some tent camping sites are available at a discount.
 All food is prepared in a kosher kitchen and served buffet style; vegetarian options are available upon request.
 While there are no public showers for campers, some private rooms have showers.
 Campers have access to public bathrooms in two nearby buildings.

 Kamp Kallah is all about the kids!
-They are in excellent hands: our very own Chantal Blaustein (JRC's former youth group advisor and long time 5th grade teacher) and Carrie Elsberg (a JRC preschool teacher) organize and oversee this program.
+They are in excellent hands: our very own Carrie Elsberg (a JRC preschool teacher) and Stacey Cloud (JRC pre-school parent and mother of three) organize and oversee this program.
 We've got plenty of activities to keep your kids entertained and happy—nature hikes, sports, art, singing, youth services, junior onegs and play time.

 The Perlman Retreat Center is a lovely setting for an enjoyable outdoor weekend, offering sports, hikes, bike rides, challenging yourself on a high-ropes course, or taking time to simply relax, read a book, or schmooze with friends, old and new.
 You can do as much or as little as you wish.